DaverSomethingSomethingOrg/ConanToolchain/docs/ConanRecipePreReqs.md

 recipes to work from in the
 [Conan Center Index](https://github.com/conan-io/conan-center-index/tree/master/recipes)

-## `prefix` option in conanfile.py for each non-relocatable tool in the chain
+## `install_prefix` option in conanfile.py for each non-relocatable tool in the chain

-Non-relocatable packages need to add support for our `install_prefix` option.
+Non-relocatable packages need to add support for an `install_prefix` option.

-For GNU tools, the Conan [`Autotools`](https://docs.conan.io/2/integrations/autotools.html) integration already supports the autoconf `--prefix` option.
+For GNU tools, the Conan [`Autotools`](https://docs.conan.io/2/integrations/autotools.html) integration already supports the autoconf `--prefix` option, so it's a simple recipe modification.
+Again, while it's ideal to use across all tools, most GNU tools are relocatable and do not require this modification.

 - generate() needs to pass in this prefix when constructing `AutotoolsToolchain`